SnoringCatGames/meteor_power/README.md

        alt="A cover image for the Meteor Power game.">
 </p>

+> Meteor Power is a mobile RTS point-and-click 2D platformer.
+>
-> ☄️🤖 A point-and-click AI platformer: Build solar stations, connect power, avoid meteors!
+> ☄️🤖 _Build solar stations, connect power, avoid meteors!_

 ## 💿 Software used